-As you'd expect, on an island where the number of goats is about 20 times bigger than the human population, the star dishes will be made of goat meat (katsikaki).
-Goat is cooked in various ways – on the spit, in a pan, in parchment, stuffed with rice, entrails and spices (gemisto), with wine, potatoes, tomatoes, eggplants, zucchini or even with honey, quinces or plums.
-A special dish made of goat entrails is called kokoretsi.
-A portion costs about 8-9 €, and the kilo is around 25-28 € depending on the taverna.
+As you'd expect, on an island where the number of goats is about 20 times bigger than the human population, the star dishes will be made out of goat meat (katsikaki in Greek).
+Goat is cooked in various ways – on a spit, in a pan, in parchment, stuffed with rice, with spices (gemisto), with wine, potatoes, tomatoes, eggplants, zucchini, or even with honey, quinces, or plums.
+A portion is about 8-9 €, and the kilo is around 25-28 € depending on the taverna.
 A special dish made of goat entrails is called kokoretsi.

 Fish and seafood